Rule 5101:9-22-16 | Employee access to confidential personal information.

 (a) Verify the identity of the individual by a method that provides safeguards commensurate with the risk associated with any unauthorized access to, or use or release of, confidential personal information.

-(b) Provide to the individual the confidential personal information that does not relate to an investigation about the individual or is otherwise not excluded from being released under Chapter 1347. of the Revised Code, or other federal/state laws or regulations.
+(b) Provide to the individual the confidential personal information that is not otherwise excluded from being released under Chapter 1347. of the Revised Code, or other federal/state laws or regulations.

-(c) If all information relates to an investigation about that individual, determine what, if any, information can be disclosed to the individual who was or is being investigated, provide the individual with any information which is not protected from disclosure, and inform the individual, to the extent that it is legally required or permitted, of the legal basis for any records that are withheld or redacted.
+(c) If information is related to an investigation about that individual, determine what, if any, information can be disclosed to the individual who was or is being investigated, provide the individual with any information that is permitted to be disclosed, and inform the individual, to the extent that it is legally required or permitted, of the legal basis for any records that are withheld or redacted.

 (3) Notice of invalid access.